 Llarimar snorted quietly as Lightsong turned to address the final witness, the short priest who stood in his robes of yellow and gold.
 He looked rather uncertain, and was a fair bit younger than the other priest.

-Chosen to tell lies with the hopes that he’d seem innocent?
+Was he chosen to tell me lies with the hopes that he’d seem innocent?
 Lightsong wondered idly.
 Or, am I just making assumptions?

 “What is your story?”
 Lightsong asked.